 Do this for every station you’ve assigned following these patterns:

 - From the middle to the end

 This will give the primacy effect and the recency effect to each and every station.
 These effects help you form long term memories quickly.

 So now that you know how to memorize the amino acids quickly, the MCAT will seem like a breeze.
 And instead of searching for the perfect hydrophobic amino acids mnemonic, you’ve finally discovered how to rapidly make your own.

 Is this combined set of processes the best ways to remember amino acids?

 I believe the answer is yes.
 All you’re doing is taking locations you already know and pairing them together with pop culture figures.
 These figures are already familiar to you or easily found with a quick Google search.

-And if you’d like more help, I suggest signing up for my free course, Memory Palace Mastery:
+Would you like more help?
+If so, I suggest signing up for my free course, Memory Palace Mastery: